Cultural impact of Britney Spears

 American singer Britney Spears, who debuted in 1998, has made a significant impact on the music, pop culture and fashion worlds with her artwork, performances, music videos and public image.
 Her recordings and product endorsements have been commercially successful worldwide, and her performance on the Billboard charts is a testament to her marketability.
 The media often refer to Britney Spears as the "Princess of Pop".

-In the late 1990s, Spears released her debut single "...Baby One More Time" and album of the same name to worldwide success.
+In 1998, Spears released her debut single "...Baby One More Time" and album of the same name the following year to worldwide success.
 Her influence ultimately shaped early 21st-century pop music and bubblegum pop— The song was widely well-received and stylistically influenced early 21st-century pop music.
 Spears's music videos have also played a significant role in shaping pop culture and being paid homage to by numerous artists and celebrities.
 In 2011, she received the MTV Video Vanguard Award, for her "outstanding contributions" and "profound impact" on music videos and pop culture.

 Spears's music has had an impact on the LGBTQ+ community and culture.
 She publicly voiced her support for the DREAM Act on various platforms and donated to national charitable organizations to support the LGBTQ+ community.
 Spears' experience of reclaiming her freedom after enduring abuse resonated deeply with many in the gay community, earning her a devoted LGBTQ+ fan base.
 Her song Stronger also became an anthem of empowerment for a generation of LGBTQ+ individuals.
 In 1999, Spears opened up the Britney Spears Foundation which provided an opportunity to children in long-term hospitals to express themselves through performing.
 Spears also donated through the charity and raised money.

 Fame and stardom

 Spears ranks among the world's highest-selling recording artists, having released nine studio albums and numerous singles.
 Academic views and journalistic opinions in the pop music industry sources have documented her significant influence on the music industry.
 Billboard critics positioned Spears at number six in their assessment of the greatest pop song artists in history.

+Spears led the teen pop pack of Christina Aguilera, Jessica Simpson and Mandy Moore, who were all seen as "pop princesses" gaining chart success in 1999.
+These four performers had each been developing material in 1998, but Spears changed the market in late 1998 with "...Baby One More Time", opening the door for the others.
+Rolling Stone wrote that Spears "spearheaded the rise of post-millennial teen pop ...
+Spears early on cultivated a mixture of innocence and experience that generated lots of cash".
+Decades later, the designation "Princess of Pop" is often applied to Spears alone.

-Media outlets frequently apply the designation "Princess of Pop" to Spears, acknowledging her contribution to the resurgence of teen pop music during the late 1990s and early 2000s.
-Critical evaluation has placed her among the prominent figures in pop music history.
+Critical evaluation has placed Spears among the prominent figures in pop music history.